tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/内容审核/音频审核/查询音频审核任务结果_intl_en.md

-## Feature Description
+## Overview

 This API is used to query the status or result of an audio moderation job.

 >?
-Audio moderation results are retained for three months, so you can query moderation results in the past three months through this API.
+Audio moderation results are retained for one month, so you can query moderation results in the past month through this API.
 >

 ## SDK Recommendation

-CI SDK provides complete capabilities of demo, automatic integration, and signature calculation.
+COS SDK provides complete capabilities of demo, automatic integration, and signature calculation.
 You can easily and quickly call APIs through the SDK.
-For more information, see [SDK Overview](https://intl.cloud.tencent.com/document/product/1045/45578).
+For more information, see [SDK Overview](https://intl.cloud.tencent.com/document/product/436/6474).

 ## Request